 Following the results of the Gloucestershire Pupil Survey, at Bledington Primary, we are using our Nurture Room and Primary Mental Health to help encourage positive attitudes towards mental health.
 We aim to help children calm their minds, focus on the present and stop intrusive thoughts including angry feelings which may sabotage their learning.

-This subject is a statutory part of the National Curriculum and this new scheme by GCC will become compulsory across the next two years, promoting forming strong, positive, safe and healthy relationships.
-It promotes pupils spiritual, moral, social and cultural development to prepare them for the opportunities, responsibilities and experiences of life.
-This scheme has been written by GHLL, Gloucestershire Safeguarding Children's Board (GSCB), forming part of the PINK curriculum.
+This subject is a statutory part of the National Curriculum and this new scheme by GCC promotes forming strong, positive, safe and healthy relationships.
+It promotes pupils' spiritual, moral, social and cultural development to prepare them for the opportunities, responsibilities and experiences of life.
+The scheme has been written by GHLL (Gloucestershire Healthy Living and Learning), Gloucestershire Safeguarding Children's Board (GSCB) and forms part of the PINK curriculum.

 We aim to give our young people the tools they require to recognise what is healthy, understand what they can do about things that might not be healthy or which worry them and who to talk to about this.

 This scheme will be covered in single year group sessions; 4 lessons per year, building on their knowledge each year.
 All content and questions will be addressed at an age-appropriate manner as stated within our school RSE policy and within the RSE scheme.
-For more information, please check our Solid Ground Rules or School Policy.
+For more information, please check our Solid Ground Rules which are included in our RSE School Policy.

 Our cookies ensure you get the best experience on our website.

 Some cookies are necessary in order to make this website function correctly.
 These are set by default and whilst you can block or delete them by changing your browser settings, some functionality such as being able to log in to the website will not work if you do this.
 The necessary cookies set on this website are as follows: